CANZUK: Relationship

 Canada, Australia and New Zealand are former dominions of the British Empire where people of British ethnic origin came to constitute the majority of the population.
 Today, the four CANZUK countries maintain a close affinity of cultural, diplomatic and military ties to one another.
-The Australian and New Zealand national flags contain the Union Flag in their canton, and the Union Flag is a ceremonial flag in Canada (referred to as the Royal Union Flag).
+The Australian and New Zealand national flags contain the Union Flag in their canton.
+The Union Flag is a ceremonial flag in Canada (referred to as the Royal Union Flag), and the previous national flag and three current provincial flags include a Union Flag.

 Canada, Australia, New Zealand and the United Kingdom are also Commonwealth realms which share Charles III as their constitutional monarch and their head of state.
 The countries share a number of institutional, linguistic and religious similarities such as the use of political systems based upon the Westminster parliamentary system of government, and common law.
 The CANZUK countries form part of the English-speaking world and share a number of Anglosphere military initiatives with each other including the Fincastle Trophy, Five Eyes intelligence, ABCANZ Armies and AUSCANNZUKUS, which are concerned with increased military and naval co-operation.
 Canada and the United Kingdom are allied through the North Atlantic Treaty Organization while Australia, New Zealand and the United Kingdom are allied through the Five Power Defence Arrangements.
+Canada, Australia and New Zealand have been founding members of the larger Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP) trade bloc since 2018, and the United Kingdom joined the CPTPP in 2024.

 All four nations have diverse, multicultural populations, free and open presses, and are closely aligned on key social issues.
 Public relations are extremely warm between the four countries, with consistent evidence that people in Canada, Australia, New Zealand and the United Kingdom regard each other's countries as their own country's closest friends and allies in the world, including the countries joining the United States of America in the Five Eyes intelligence sharing community.

 Since 1983, Australia and New Zealand have had formal trade ties with the Closer Economic Relations (CER) agreement.

 In 2021, Australia and the United Kingdom agreed to one of the broadest trade agreements in Australia's history, only comparable with a similar deal between New Zealand and Australia.
 Greatly liberalising free movement of goods and people, the new agreement will reduce technological and digital barriers between the two nations.
 It is intended that lawyer degrees in Australia and the United Kingdom will have the same legal framework, making it easier for lawyers in both nations to apply for work in each other's countries.
 The new agreement will reduce visa requirements for unskilled farmworkers and other regional work sectors.